dd86k/fwod/README.md

   - Some or most terminals under GNU/Linux "BufferHeight"'s stops at 24
   - PuTTY's window stops at height 24
 - Colors are planned
-- Currently the game is not optimized

 ### Progress
 Very likely in order
 - Proposal: Basic idea, in code
 - Implementing: Implementation of the idea
+- Functional: Works, to say the least
 - Testing: Testing the implementation
-- Functional: Finished and ready to use

 This list will change often and probably miss something.